Court Appointed Special Advocates: Training

 CASA are volunteers from the community who complete training that has been provided by the state or local CASA office.
 The training consists of a minimum of 30 hours classroom instruction, court observation, and continued training each year.
 CASA must also pass a criminal background check.
 Each state develops its own program, implementing the national training and program standards.
 There are no educational requirements that CASA volunteers must meet, other than completing the training.

+Criticism

+A 2019 study commissioned by Texas CASA looking at the outcomes of 31,754 children found that children assigned a CASA in Texas were less likely to reach any type of permanency as a final case outcome.
+The study controlled for selection bias in previous studies whereby CASAs were appointed to the toughest cases.
+The study notes that its results are limited to the Texas programs and do not generalize to other states, did not confirm whether a CASA actually worked on each included case where a judge appointed one, and that it focused exclusively on legal permanency but not wellbeing or long-term effects.
+One law review article has found "structural racism" in CASA programs whereby volunteers overwhelmingly come from white and middle class backgrounds but are sent to investigate families that are disproportionately nonwhite and poor.